So, we came across something which we wanted to discuss on how bad user experience can cause some serious problems.

 This is where the problem lies.
 The designer will constantly be tapping into the ever-growing world of trying to understand the users; therefore, blaming the design is what many people do.
 This is where users are key.

-How does Norman’s Door Affect UX Online?
+How Does Norman’s Door Affect UX Online?

 Going back to Norman’s Door, the elements of the design give the wrong signals of usability and therefore to resolve this issue is to place signage to show the users what they need to do.
-Then without the signs, the users are then left wondering what to do with the door, either pushing or pulling - causing mass frustrations.
+Without the signs, the users are then left wondering what to do with the door, either pushing or pulling - causing mass frustrations.

 Remember not everything can be resolved by best practice, there are times that it needs to know who your customers are.
 This is just a standard and an intro to the wonderful and extensive world of user experience design.